vino1428/reviewing-a-pull-request/README.md

 ### Instructions for playing the game
 welcome to github
-1. Press the space bar to begin.
+1. Press the space bar to start.
 2. Use the up and down arrow keys to rotate the shape.
 3. Use the left and right arrow keys to position the shape.
 4. The goal is to create complete rows with no empty spaces.